Wit-K/ChemStudent/analysis.md

 **2. Cyclic Voltammetry (CV)**
 *   **The Action:** The potentiostat scans the voltage down and then back up in a loop (0V $\rightarrow$ -2.0V $\rightarrow$ 0V).
-*   **The Result:** A supposedly Duck-shaped loop, but the shape can varies with the experiments and conditions.
+*   **The Result:** A graph in which the shape of the loop acts like a fingerprint for your electrode's surface.
+The important thing is consistency: if the loops look the same cycle after cycle, your system is stable.

 *   **The Difference:** While LSV just shows performance, CV is a diagnostic tool.
 The shape tells you about the capacitance (surface area) and reversibility.
 If the graph looks totally different in a few loop, the catalyst might be unstable.
 This is why in research, they often run the loop many times to ensure stability and reproducibility.

 So while CV offer more data to interpret, LSV maybe suited to some experiment such as experiment focusing on steady state behavior.